arewadataScience/30-Days-of-Python/18_Day_Regular_expressions/18_regular_expressions.md

 ## Regular Expressions

 A regular expression or RegEx is a special text string that helps to find patterns in data.
 A RegEx can be used to check if some pattern exists in a different data type.
-To use RegEx in python first we should import the RegEx module which is called *re*.
+To use RegEx in python, first we should import the RegEx module which is called *re*.

 ### The *re* Module